How to Find and Measure Product-Market Fit

 Finding Product-Market Fit: Pre-PMF Tips

 The steps described above may seem like a lot to handle at the early stages of startup development.
 What if your business or startup budget is so limited that you can't afford to undergo such a process?
 What if you aren't sure your product idea is worth it in the first place?
-There are additional ways to test the water.
+There are additional ways to test the waters.
 Let's call it preliminary PMF determination.

 For instance, you can go for community engagement methods via social media.
 You may start an Instagram page introducing your product and send direct messages or surveys to test product-market fit.
 But will this method give solid results?
 To be fair, such findings might not be comprehensive enough to draw full-scale conclusions.